-2013 through 2017 were generally less than \$6.00/GJ; but average prices in the past few months have been in the \$9-12/GJ range.
+2013 through 2017 were generally less than \$6.00/GJ; but average prices in the past few months have been in the \$8-12/GJ range.

-In the past 24 months, trade volumes have varied between 53 to 1335 TJ per month; and at prices ranging from \$0.10 to \$38.25 per GJ.
+In the past 24 months, trade volumes have varied between 53 to 1335 TJ per month; and at prices ranging from \$0.10 to \$50 per GJ.
 The diminished volumes and high prices during last three months of 2018 appear to be due to a shortage of gas in the market at that time, caused by the loss of production from the offshore wells at Pohokura as repair work was undertaken.
 In May 2019, there was a brief unplanned outage at Kupe that coincided with further work at Pohokura.
 It was during this time that the highest-ever prices were recorded on emsTradepoint: \$38.25 per GJ.
+There was a notable drop in trades in April 2020, likely caused by the COVID-19 Alert Level 4 lockdown.